Disclaimer: New EUDR developments - December 2025

 The weekly average EU ETS allowance price, published by the European Commission in the CBAM Transitional Registry.

-In the definitive phase, only direct emissions must be declared for iron and steel, aluminium, and hydrogen, while importers of cement and fertilisers will need to report both direct and indirect emissions.
+In the definitive phase, only direct emissions must be declared for certain types of iron and steel, aluminium, and hydrogen, while importers of cement and fertilisers will need to report both direct and indirect emissions.
+The CN codes that you do not need to report indirect emissions for can be found in Annex II of the CBAM regulation.

 Based on the CBAM cost formula (CBAM cost = quantity × emissions per tonne × EU ETS price) let’s walk through a simple example using CN code 7307 11, which covers tube or pipe fittings of non-malleable cast iron.